 You can also drag the window to the corner edge to snap the window in one of the quadrants of the screen.
 Using the corners, you can snap three or four windows.

-When you have windows snapped side by side, you can also resize the view by dragging the middle edge to the left or right.
+When you snap windows side by side, you can also resize the view by dragging the middle edge to the left or right.

 You can also drag a window to the top edge of the screen to reveal the Snap Layouts drop-down.
 Drop the window in the zone you want, and then continue with Snap Assist and complete the snapping.

-If you use Snap Layouts, the available layouts will appear according to the screen size.
+The available layouts will appear according to the screen size if you use Snap Layouts.